Amith1503/Kohonen-self-organizing-map-SOM-/README.md

 ![Screenshot](screenshot.png)

-And d i,j is the distance between the winning node i and surrounding node j.
 a) Generate a figure of the original grid (random weights) followed by figures of the SOM after 20, 40, 100, 1000 epochs.
 Change the value of σ = 1, 10, 30, 50, 70.
 b) Draw conclusions on how the output changes with σ and the number of epochs.